oracle-quickstart/oci-prerequisites/README.md

 With that, you're all ready to start running Terraform commands!

 ## Create SSH Config
-This is an optional step and should probably be improved by specifying OCI IP blocks.
 With the current setup you can SSH to a machine with the command:

     ssh -i ~/.ssh/oci <username>@<ip_address>

 If we add a ssh_config file, we can simplify that a bit.
-Run:
+To create that file, run the command:

     echo "Host *
       IdentityFile ~/.ssh/oci